KavyaJP/DSA/README.md

 # DSA
 This is a Repo for GitHub DSA of 3rd Sem CSPIT, CHARUSAT

-For C1 and D1 Batch
+For C1 and D1 Batch of AIML Department

 Questions 1 to 9 - 26/7/2024